Part 2, The Allies Return

 The 507th Parachute Infantry Regiment (PIR) was to seize the western end of La Fiére at the hamlet of Cauquigny, while the 508th PIR would secure crossings over the Douve River at the southwestern end of the drop zone.
 After the La Fiére bridge was secured, the 507th was to establish a defensive line from Gourbesville to La-Croix-Renouf.
 The 508th meantime, had the task of blowing the bridges over the Douve River at Pont-l’Abbe and at Beuzville-au-Bastille, to prevent German reinforcements from moving into the invasion area.

 These were the plans made at headquarters on reams of neat paper.
 Over the battlefront, heady winds and ack-ack fire scattered the airdrop.
 Thousands came down in miles from their objectives.

-I find myself wondering if these men survived the war.
+I find myself wondering what lives these men lived, those who survived the war.